AdguardTeam/AdguardFilters/KNOWN_ISSUES.md

 # The list of the filtering related bugs and problems

-## Known filtering problems should be added to this list.
+## Known filtering problems should be added to this list

 For each problem there should be opened an issue in the corresponding repository

 1. ### Problem: The rules that are present in the filters for AdGuard for Safari or iOS does not apply [Resolved]